pupil-labs/pupil-docs/README.md

 ## Webhook

-Any commit to the master branch of `pupil-docs` triggers a build of [`pupil-docs-website`](https://github.com/pupil-labs/pupil-docs-website "pupil-docs-website"). `scripts/webhook.sh` calls the travis api via `curl` request using an ecrypted token to trigger the build.
+Any commit to the master branch of `pupil-docs` triggers a build of [`pupil-docs-website`](https://github.com/pupil-labs/pupil-docs-website "pupil-docs-website"). `scripts/webhook.sh` calls the travis api via `curl` request using an encrypted token to trigger the build.